3volutionsAG/rooms-doc/content/de/Synchronisation/3_PullSubscription/_index.md

             WHERE SettingsXml IS NOT NULL
             AND CAST(SettingsXml as nvarchar(max)) NOT LIKE '<SyncMode>' AND person.id in (select id from person where IstImportiert = 1)

+		 UPDATE Person
+                SET SettingsXml.modify('insert <O365PullSyncUrl>https://outlook.office365.com/EWS/Exchange.asmx</O365PullSyncUrl> into /PersonSettings[1]')
+            WHERE SettingsXml IS NOT NULL
+            AND CAST(SettingsXml as nvarchar(max)) NOT LIKE '<O365PullSyncUrl>'
+		            AND person.id in (select id from person where IstImportiert = 1)
 ```

 ## Basic auth oder O365 einrichten